Going Beyond Gadgets: The Importance of Scalability for Analogue Quantum Simulators: Methods

 Our use of a Hamiltonian $H$ for the target system is mostly for simplicity; the simulation of more general dynamics, of open quantum systems for example, can be defined analogously, with the target Hamiltonian $H$ replaced by any generator of a quantum dynamical semigroup \cite{gorini1976completely,lindblad1976generators}.
 It should be noted also that \cref{def:analogsimulation} could equivalently have been phrased in terms of a set of POVMs rather than observables $\Omega_{\obs}$.
 We use the latter for convenience in relating our work to other results.
+It is plausible that one could engineer a time-dependent observable observable encoding $\mathcal{E}_{\obs}$, but here we restrict our focus to the time-independent case to avoid the complexity of the simulation task being hidden in this step.

 By the triangle inequality, \eqref{eq:simulationdefinition} holds for any convex combination of the states and observables in $\Omega_{\state}$ and $\Omega_{\obs}$ respectively, so we could without loss of generality assume that the two sets are convex to begin with.